-If you connect the spectrophotometer before starting Color Profiler Suite for the first time, Color Profiler Suite automatically downloads and installs the license when the application starts.
+If you connect an EFI factory licensed spectrophotometer before starting Fiery Color Profiler Suite for the first time, Fiery Color Profiler Suite automatically downloads and installs the license when the application starts.

-Note: If Color Profiler Suite cannot connect to the Internet, see Download a Color Profiler Suite license on page 12.
+Note: If Fiery Color Profiler Suite cannot connect to the Internet, see Download a Fiery Color Profiler Suite license on page 13.

 If you connect a spectrophotometer that is unlicensed, you must activate the license.
+(See Activate a Fiery Color Profiler Suite license on page 13.

-If no spectrophotometer is connected, or you do not want to activate the license, you can run in Demo mode.
+If a spectrophotometer is not connected, or you do not want to activate the license, you can run in Demo mode.